Gaussian and non-Gaussian fluctuations for mesoscopic linear statistics in determinantal processes: Introduction and results

+by a Riemann sum approximation.
 Heuristically, it means that the more the spectrum of the correlation kernel is modified, the more disorder is forced into the system.
-So we expect that, at large modification scales, the modified ensembles behave like the Poisson process rather than like the GUE.
-Note that, by (\ref{variance_modification_1}), the assumption $\Psi\in\F$ guarantees that $\Var_{K^N_{\Psi,\alpha}}[\#]<\infty$ for any $N>0$.\\
+So we expect that, for large modifications, the modified ensembles behave like the Poisson process rather than like the GUE.